 What Is the TSA Computer-Based Test (CBT)?

 Gaining a job with the Transportation Security Administration (TSA) is extremely competitive, but the salary and benefits make it worth it.
-TSA's hiring process includes six steps: computer-based exam, color vision exam, interview, drug screen, medical evaluation, and background investigation.
-It is important that you prepare in advance for the computer-based exam as it is the first hurdle in the hiring process.
-Scoring high on the test opens the door for different TSA positions.
+TSA's hiring process includes six steps: computer-based exam, color vision exam, interview, drug screening, medical evaluation, and background investigation.
+It is important that you prepare yourself in advance for the computer-based exam as it is the first hard test in the hiring process.
+A high score in this test opens you the door for different TSA positions.

 The TSA Exam is the test you are required to complete to become an inspector, manager, air marshal, or security officer.
 The test is a multiple-choice test, to be completed in two and a half hours.
 The TSA exam evaluates your skills in recognizing common objects, screener awareness, and how you handle customer service.
 There are two different parts of the TSA's CBT; writing skills, and x-ray test.